 The Museum hosts Sensory Friendly Sessions on the first Sunday of every month and every Sunday in April.
 During Session A (9:30 AM - 11:30 AM) families with children with sensory processing disorder can play in the Museum during a sensory modified environment.
 Advance registration is required.
 Tickets are not available at the door.
 Click here for more information.

 The Museum may be found on Facebook (Children’s Museum of Atlanta), Twitter (@ChildMuseumATL), Instagram (@childrensmuseumatlanta) and Pinterest (@cmatlanta).
 At times, the Museum has photographers on the exhibit floor.
 By entering our facility you have consented to having the Museum use your and/or your child’s image for social media purposes.
 If you wish to not be photographed you must notify security immediately upon entering.

 Our Museum team members are available to assist you with any questions or concerns during your visit.

 Team members are required to do a daily health assessment to ensure they are free of any COVID-19 symptoms and are sent home if they are exhibiting any signs of illness.
 Team members must wear a face mask.

 For the convenience of all our guests, we recommend leaving strollers at home or in the car when possible.
-If that is not possible, the Museum offers limited stroller parking behind the Paint Wall in the Tools for Solutions exhibit area, next to the stairs.
+If that is not possible, the Museum offers limited stroller parking throughout the Museum.
 Valuables should not be left in unattended strollers.

 Adults are not permitted to enter the Museum floor without children but can shop in our store.
 Anyone interested in viewing our museum may request a brief tour of our facility by notifying the Museum with at least 48-hour notice via email.
 Email requests to [email protected] and indicate purpose of tour, ideal date and time of tour.
 Tours are subject to availability.
 The Museum defines an adult as any person 18+.